ibm-cloud-docs/dl/faqs.md

 {:faq}

 For every {{site.data.keyword.dl_short}} customer, the {{site.data.keyword.cloud}} team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.cloud_notm}} cross-connect router (XCR) and your edge router (CER).
 Then, you and {{site.data.keyword.cloud_notm}} configure the Border Gateway Protocol (BGP) to exchange routes between the environments.
 Finally, {{site.data.keyword.cloud_notm}} places you into a VRF to allow for the implementation of non-unique routes to the private address space of your remote network.

+## If I order a direct link with local routing, is it possible to upgrade and switch to global routing later?
+{: #order-local-routing-then-switch}
+{:faq}

+Yes, you can change the routing option any time after creating the gateway.
+To do so, click **Actions** on the gateway's details page and then click **Edit**.
+This is not a disruptive change.
+The gateway is billed for global routing for the month, even if the change takes effect halfway through the month.

 ## When does billing begin with {{site.data.keyword.dl_short}}?
 {: #when-does-billing-begin-with-dl}